zorgnax/libtap/README.md

 -   cmp_mem(got, expected, n, fmt, ...)

     Tests that the first n bytes of the memory you got is what you expected.
-    NULL pointers for got and expected are handled (if either or both are NULL, the test fails), but you need to ensure n is not too large.
+    NULL pointers for got and expected are handled (if either is NULL, the test fails), but you need to ensure n is not too large.

         char *a = "foo";